WSU-kduncan/f24cicd-browen1234/Project5/README-CD.md

 So with Semantic Versioning not fully working I am unable to get mutiple versions of my DockerHub image.
 But I do like to think that I understand how everything works way better than when I started the project.
 Unfortunately I can't seem to understand how to make it work.
 I even changed it back and fourth 3 times.

+Before recording lots of stuff stopped working after I was messing with hook files but I have screenshots so hopefully that shows that the hooks were working when running -verbose.

 ## Resources